-ALL Parking Permits for Spring 2017 are available to order at champlain.thepermitstore.com now.
+ALL Parking Permits for Spring 2020 are available to order NOW at champlain.thepermitstore.com.

 Students and employees MUST obtain a Champlain College parking permit for their vehicle each semester, regardless of where or when they park.
 Visitors and Vendors should obtain a temporary parking permit from their host employee or the Transportation Office prior to visiting.

 First Year Parking Is Not Permitted

 First-time, first-year residential students (fewer than two full-time, post-High School, college semesters) are not permitted to bring a vehicle to campus.

 See information at champlain.edu/firstyearparking.

 Ordering a Permit